cardano-foundation/cardano-academy/courses/Future_of_Digital_Identity_and_KERI/Unit 1_ The Web’s Missing Identity Layer.md

 ## Questions

-1. What fundamental flaw does the internet have?
+1. What fundamental flaw does the internet have?<br>
-It was built without native encryption
+A. It was built without native encryption<br>
-It cannot handle large volumes of data
+B. It cannot handle large volumes of data<br>
-**It was built without a native way to prove who is who** It was designed only for military use
+C. **It was built without a native way to prove who is who**<br>
+D. It was designed only for military use<br>

-2. In the “Doorman” model, what role does the Certificate Authority play?
+2. In the “Doorman” model, what role does the Certificate Authority play?<br>
-It processes payments for identity verification
+A. It processes payments for identity verification<br>
-It stores all user passwords securely
+B. It stores all user passwords securely<br>
-It runs the blockchain network
+C. It runs the blockchain network<br>
-**It acts as a trusted third party that checks IDs**
+D. **It acts as a trusted third party that checks IDs**<br>

-3. What is the main limitation of anchoring identity to a blockchain (Algorithmic Trust)?
+3. What is the main limitation of anchoring identity to a blockchain (Algorithmic Trust)?<br>
-Blockchains are too slow to process any transactions **Your identity becomes tied to that chain’s fee structure and availability** Blockchains do not support cryptographic keys
+A. Blockchains are too slow to process any transactions<br>
+B. **Your identity becomes tied to that chain’s fee structure and availability**<br>
+C. Blockchains do not support cryptographic keys<br>
-Only governments can operate blockchains
+D. Only governments can operate blockchains<br>

-4. KERI introduces which type of trust?
+4. KERI introduces which type of trust?<br>
-**Autonomic Trust**
+A. **Autonomic Trust**<br>
-Federated Trust
+B. Federated Trust<br>
-Administrative Trust
+C. Administrative Trust<br>
-Algorithmic Trust
+D. Algorithmic Trust<br>

-5. Which of the following is NOT listed as a benefit of Autonomic Trust?
+5. Which of the following is NOT listed as a benefit of Autonomic Trust?<br>
-It is self-certifying
+A. It is self-certifying<br>
-It is portable
+B. It is portable<br>
-It is low cost
+C. It is low cost<br>
-**It requires gas fees to operate**
+D. **It requires gas fees to operate**<br>